The Monuments Men: Critical response

 The Monuments Men received mixed reviews from film critics.
-On review aggregator Rotten Tomatoes, the film has a 30% approval rating, based on 256 reviews, with an average score of 5.2/10.
+On review aggregator Rotten Tomatoes, the film has a 30% approval rating, based on 257 reviews.
 The website's critical consensus reads: "Its intentions are noble and its cast is impressive, but neither can compensate for The Monuments Mens stiffly nostalgic tone and curiously slack narrative."
 On Metacritic, the film has a weighted average score of 52 out of 100, based on reviews from 43 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.

-Peter Travers in Rolling Stone gave it three out of four stars, noting that while some of the dialogue and emotions seemed inauthentic, the physical production and cinematography were "exquisite," with shooting done on locations in Germany and England.
+Peter Travers in Rolling Stone gave it three out of four stars, noting that while some of the dialogue and emotions seemed inauthentic, the physical production and cinematography were "exquisite", with shooting done on locations in Germany and England.
 In comparing the film with contemporary ones, he considered it a "proudly untrendy, uncynical movie," where the story involved people seeking something more valuable than money.
 He added, "Clooney [as director] feels there's much to be learned from these unsung art warriors...The Monuments Men is a movie about aspiration, about culture at risk, about things worth fighting for.
 I'd call that timely and well worth a salute."
 He also wrote that the film contains "a tone shift that may leave escapism junkies feeling betrayed."

 Richard Roeper from the Chicago Sun-Times called the film an "...engaging, shamelessly corny and entertaining World War II adventure inspired by true events"; he gave it 3 out of 4.
 Richard Corliss from Time stated that "...[r]ather than juicing each element to blockbuster volume, Clooney has delivered it in the tone of a memorial lecture, warm and ambling, given by one of the distinguished academics he put in his movie."